ColinMaudry/datagovuk-rdf/README.md

 ### Run it

-- If Requirements are fulfilled, just run `ant` in `datagouvfr-rdf` root folder.
+- If Requirements are fulfilled, just run `ant` in `datagovuk-rdf` root folder.
 - If you have already run the process and just want to reload the data in the triple store, run `ant quick`.

 ### Next steps